MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 ## Why do I get an error like “Provisioning profile "PROFILE_NAME" is Xcode managed, but signing settings require a manually managed profile”?

-This error should only occur if `build_mode = "xcode"`.
-If you are using another `build_mode`, please report this as a bug.
+This error should no longer happen, please report this as a bug.

 The `provisioning_profile` you have set on your top level target (i.e `ios_application` and the like) is resolving to an Xcode managed profile.
 This